oisdk/site/posts/2016-11-17-semirings-lhs.markdown

 newtype Linear r a = Linear { ($*) :: (a -> r) -> r }
 ```

 Also known as [`Cont`{.haskell}](https://hackage.haskell.org/package/mtl-2.2.1/docs/Control-Monad-Cont.html#t:Cont), the continuation monad.
-What's interesting about the above type is that it can encode the probability monad:
+It can encode the probability monad:

 ```{.haskell .literate}
 fromProbs :: (Semiring s, Applicative m) => [(a,s)] -> ContT s m a